Application Deadline: September 30th 2021

-If you have answered yes to all these questions, you are eligible to be a LEGVPU intern.
+If you have answered yes to all these questions, you are eligible to be an intern in the Legal Vice Presidency.
 Preference shall be given to candidates who possess a decent command of a second language, especially if that is one of the working languages of IBRD (Arabic, Chinese, French, Russian, or Spanish).

 Applications from eligible international as well as U.S.-based students are equally encouraged.

 Spring Internship Program: Application period will commence on September 1 and end on September 30 (Proposed internship period is for 10-12 weeks, typically between March and May, depending on prevailing needs).
 This is an excellent opportunity for students looking to gain professional experiences at the World Bank in the form of externships during the academic year while enrolled in a full-time law program or for those enrolled in part-time and/or evening law programs.
 According to U.S. Department of Homeland Security rules, students authorized to participate in pre-completion OPT may work part-time (20 hours or less per week) while school is in session.